 - employee's effective date, if the child is a current Dependent at the time of the employee's initial Eligibility. - date of birth if a written agreement between the birth mother and/or adoption agency and the employee adopting the child is completed prior to the birth, if the child is born after the employee's initial effective date.
-You must submit an updated Enrollment / Change Form to Human Resources within 30 days after the child's birth to continue coverage beyond the first 31 days. - the date legal documents are signed by all parties concerned granting legal custody of the child to the employee, in the absence of a pre-birth agreement, if the documents are signed after the employee's initial effective date.
-You must submit an updated Enrollment / Change Form to Human Resources within 30 days after the date of adoption.
+You must submit an updated benefit enrollment / change form to Human Resources within 30 days after the child's birth to continue coverage beyond the first 31 days. - the date legal documents are signed by all parties concerned granting legal custody of the child to the employee, in the absence of a pre-birth agreement, if the documents are signed after the employee's initial effective date.
+You must submit an updated benefit enrollment / change form to Human Resources within 30 days after the date of adoption.
 A copy of supporting legal documentation must be provided as soon as practical.
 The legal document may be: - a legal adoption agreement of the United States of America or a foreign country, or - a legal document enabling the adoption, i.e. petition for adoption and relinquishment of the birth mother's rights.

-If the employee is not enrolled in a family plan option, the employee must elect a family plan option in order to cover his/her child after the first 31 days after birth.
-You must submit an updated Enrollment / Change Form to Human Resources within 30 days after the date of birth or adoption (whichever is later).
+If the employee is not enrolled in a family plan option, the employee must elect a family plan option in order to cover his/her child after the first 31 days following birth.
+You must submit an updated benefit enrollment / change form to Human Resources within 30 days after the date of birth or adoption (whichever is later).